jopemachine-arvis/arvis-linker/README.md

 ## Usage

-Add the `arvis-link` command as `postinstall` script of your Alfred package and add `arvis-unlink` as `preuninstall` script to clean up the resources when the workflow gets uninstalled.
+Add the `arvis-link` command as `postinstall` script of your Arvis extension package and add `arvis-unlink` as `preuninstall` script to clean up the resources when the extension gets uninstalled.

 ```json
 {